SECURITIES AND EXCHANGE COMMISSION

 /s/ Michelle Robertson

-Editas Medicine Announces Fourth Quarter and Full Year 2020 Results and Update
+Editas Medicine Announces Second Quarter 2021 Results and Business Updates

-CAMBRIDGE, Mass., Feb.
-25, 2021 – Editas Medicine, Inc. (Nasdaq: EDIT), a leading genome editing company, today reported business highlights and financial results for the fourth quarter and full year 2020.
+CAMBRIDGE, Mass., Aug.
+4, 2021 – Editas Medicine, Inc. (Nasdaq: EDIT), a leading genome editing company, today reported business highlights and financial results for the second quarter of 2021.

 Recent Achievements and Outlook